immanuelw/paperdata/README.md

 	***TESTING***

 	backup_paperdata.py:
-		Backups the paperdata table, saving to a .csv file to be easily reloaded.
+		Backups the paperdata table, saving to a .psv file to be easily reloaded.
 Used mostly for testing.

 	clear_paperdata.py:
 		Clears information from the paperdata database -- Used exclusively for rebuliding paperdata